 - 1 teaspoon vanilla

-Preheat the oven 350°F. Prepare your baking pan by coating with cooking spray or butter.
+- Preheat the oven 350°F or 325°F (depending on your pan – see below).
+Prepare your baking pan by coating with cooking spray or butter.
 If using a round springform pan, use parchment paper on the sides of the pan, if desired.